 Often these days we long for simpler times.
 Electronics fill our bags, constant connection consumes our lives.
 We blog and tweet our vacations.
 We tell our Facebook friends where we are and what we are doing.
 But I encourage us to disengage from it all.
 Update your Facebook to tell your friends you are off to relax.
 Send your last tweet.
 Leave all the tech gadgets behind except for a camera to document all the fun and maybe a GPS in case you get lost.
 You can still share and blog about it when you get back.
 Bring that novel you've been meaning to get to for the last year.
 Play with your kids, reconnect with your partner, have a good laugh with your friends, or just enjoy some solace.
 Breath in, exhale, enjoy.

 There is nothing quite like the ocean air to rejuvenate the soul.
-As luck would have it, we have plenty of it in Nova Scotia for FREE.
 Camping is a great and budget friendly way to explore Nova Scotia and experience the great outdoors.
 From private sites to provincial and national parks, there are hundreds of places to camp.
 And there is something for everyone, from family-friendly parks to couple's retreats.

 Here are just 5 great places to camp by the sea: